Can the board stop an unsuitable parent governor being elected?

 You need to tell all parents they can stand for election and vote.
 The law says you must take steps that are “reasonably practicable” to make sure all parents are aware of the election.

-Mentioning the vacancy on your website alone would not meet this standard, but posting out letters plus a notice on the website probably would.
+Mentioning the vacancy on your website alone would not meet this standard, but sending out letters plus a notice on your website probably would.

 “Where a vacancy for a parent governor arises, the appropriate authority must take such steps as are reasonably practicable to secure that every person who is known to them to be a parent of a registered pupil at the school, and where the school is a maintained nursery school, a parent of a child for whom educational or other provision is made on the premises of the school is—